Cruzh3r2107/RTOS_application_for_wearable_device/README.md

 # Firmware Implementation for PPG and IMU Sensors Using FreeRTOS

 ## Overview
-This project implements firmware using FreeRTOS to integrate PPG and IMU sensors.
+This project implements firmware using zephyr RTOS to integrate PPG and IMU sensors.
 The firmware is designed to periodically sample data, store session-based data in flash storage, and communicate with a mobile phone via BLE.

 ## System Architecture
-The system consists of multiple FreeRTOS threads responsible for handling sensor data acquisition, storage, and BLE communication.
+The system consists of multiple zephyr RTOS threads responsible for handling sensor data acquisition, storage, and BLE communication.
 Below is the architecture diagram:

 ![System Architecture](systemarch.jpg)